simon-p-r/json-schema-models/README.md

 ##### Todo

-+ Add json-schema validation to model insert, insertMany and update methods
-+ Add lifecycle hooks for methods that are defined on schema definitions
 + Intergrate dropAllIndexes method
 + Handle multi-tenant database semantics
 + Switch to promises, generators or async await instead of neo-async dependency
-+ Add query parser for mongodb
-+ Argument checker for api rather than hardcoding incoming parameters to collection / record objects
-+ Add interface to models as well as low-level collection objects